ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilient/README.md

 ```
 resilient-circuits customize -l rc-data-feed-plugin-resilient
 ```
-Note: Perform an export and reimport of these customizatons into the target Resilient instance in order to use them.
+Note: Perform an export and reimport of these customizatons into the target Resilient organization in order to use them.
 See app.config parameter: `sync_reference_fields`.

 *	Edit the resilient-circuits configuration file, as follows: